dagbjorn/microcoffeeonkube/README.md

 Installation of Minikube and kubectl is straightforward, just download the two executables and place them in a folder on your Windows path.
 You may also want to define the two environment variables MINIKUBE\_HOME and KUBECONFIG to suitable folders if you don't like the default locations in your user home directory.
 MINIKUBE\_HOME is where the VM is downloaded first time you start Minikube.
 The size of this folder will grow over time.
 KUBECTL contains the kubectl config file.

 A separate Docker installation on your development machine is also useful, however strictly not necessary if you are only going to run microcoffee on Minikube.
-Anyway, the codebase contains Docker Compose files for running microcoffee and this platform is found to be more stable than Minikube on Windows (at least on my machine).
+Anyway, the codebase contains Docker Compose files for running microcoffee on plain Docker.
+Better still, this platform is found to be more stable than Minikube on Windows.
 Latest versions tested are Docker 17.10.0-ce and Docker Compose 1.16.1.
-See [Using Plain Docker](#plain-docker) in the Extras section.
+See [Using Plain Docker](#plain-docker) in the Extras section for a quick start guide.

 Finally, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.